Githubjosmy/Foodvlog/README.md

 2.Install your requirements.

-3.Set the database deafault by Sqlite
+3.Set the database default by Sqlite and made changes in settings according to the requirement of project

-4.Make your migrations.
+4.Create models and make your migrations.

+5. Create superuser for admin panel in terminal of the IDE and login in admin panel.

-5.Clone the repository. git clone https://github.com/Githubjosmy/Foodvlog
+6.Clone the repository. git clone https://github.com/Githubjosmy/Foodvlog